awmckinley/config/modules/rice.color/README.md

-# Color Schemes
+# Theme Management Tools

-Configuration of a system-wide color scheme.
+Software for managing and customizing system-wide color schemes, themes, and visual appearance.